-Standardization procedures are required within U.S. missions and between NASA and foreign missions, to assure that datasets can be registered and processed.
+Standardization procedures are required within U.S. missions and between NASA and foreign missions, to assure that data sets can be registered and processed.
 In the past most U.S. missions and/or instruments had one or more geodesists, cartographers, photogrammetrists, or geologic mappers on their team who planned and coordinated data collection and mapping.
-This is often unfortunately no longer the case.
-In fact the Planetary Cartography and

-Geologic Mapping Working Group (PCGMWG) of the NASA Planetary Geology and Geophysics Program is currently developing a long range plan for planetary It is considering recommending that such personnel be a part of new missions and that in reviews of missions and instruments cartographic planning should be done as part of the normal review procedure.
+Regrettably, this is often no longer the case.
+The Planetary Cartography and Geologic Mapping Working Group (PCGMWG) of the NASA Planetary Geology and Geophysics Program is, however, currently developing a long range plan for planetary mapping.
+It is considering recommending that such personnel be a part of new missions, and that cartographic planning should considered as a standard part of reviews of missions and instruments proposals.
 In the meantime, for U.S. lunar missions currently in development, such as LRO, it is important that the instrument teams become aware of the international and U.S. national standards for lunar mapping (as well as for data collection, data formats, archiving, supporting metadata etc.).
-One of us (Archinal) has recently provided assistance of this nature to the LRO Data Working Group.
-However, this type of activity needs to be formally recognized by the missions, for example, by actively seeking out advice on such subjects, or by using a Participating Scientist program or other mechanism to add team members with the relevant expertise.
+One of us (Archinal) has recently provided assistance of this nature to the LRO Data Working Group, the Lunar Robotics Precursor Program (LPRP), and the Constellation Program, two (Archinal and Gaddis) have been chosen as LRO Participating Scientists, as have several other cartographers and photogrammetrists, and a third author (Kirk) has been invited to join the Chandrayaan-1 and LRO Mini-RF teams to provide cartographic expertise.
+However, this type of activity needs to be expanded so that it is standard practice for all missions, and formalized by explicitly soliciting cartographic and geodetic experts to apply for membership in instrument teams either at the initial selection or as Participating Scientists.